Gianfranco Circati

 Gianfranco Circati (/it/; born 2 February 1971) is an Italian former footballer.

 Circati played for a number of teams in Italian football with the majority of his career being in Serie B and Serie C, though he did have a stint in Serie A with Parma F.C.

 Personal life

-His son Alessandro, currently plays for Parma and the Australia men's national soccer team.
+His son Alessandro, currently plays for Benfica and the Australia men's national soccer team.
+He has also played for Perth SC and Parma, and was at Perth Glory's academy, all of which were Gianfranco's former clubs.